 Circular economy offers a useful framework for redesigning animal husbandry, but its value lies in disciplined resource hierarchy and system-wide accountability rather than in maximising recycled tonnage.
 Livestock make their strongest circular contribution when they use biomass with low direct human-food opportunity cost, when crop and animal enterprises are recoupled at a scale that matches nutrient supply with crop demand, and when manure or processing technologies produce safe resources that demonstrably displace virgin fertiliser, fossil energy or primary materials.
 These conditions are not automatically met by current production systems.

-The evidence is strongest for well-characterised co-products in balanced diets, agronomically matched manure use, mature anaerobic digestion with controlled leakage and digestate management, and locally coordinated crop–livestock exchange.
+The evidence is strongest for well-characterized co-products in balanced diets, agronomically matched manure use, mature anaerobic digestion with controlled leakage and digestate management, and locally coordinated crop–livestock exchange.
 Confidence is lower for heterogeneous post-consumer feed streams, universal claims about manure biorefineries, and circularity metrics that depend heavily on favourable allocation or avoided-burden assumptions.
 Advanced nutrient recovery and high-value by-product pathways are promising, but long-term operational, market and contaminant evidence remains limited.

 Circularity is therefore a necessary design consideration but an insufficient sustainability criterion.
 Greenhouse-gas emissions, nutrient surplus, biodiversity, animal welfare, food safety, antimicrobial resistance and social equity must remain independent constraints.
 Some loops should be shortened, some should be cascaded, and some should remain open when recirculation would perpetuate hazards or excessive production.
-Effective transition requires traceable flows, harmonised assessment, regional nutrient planning, enforceable product standards, viable business arrangements and governance capable of setting ecological limits.
+Effective transition requires traceable flows, harmonized assessment, regional nutrient planning, enforceable product standards, viable business arrangements, and governance capable of setting ecological limits.
 Under these safeguards, animal husbandry can move from a predominantly linear consumer of feed and nutrients towards a more selective role as a converter and connector within sustainable food systems.

 13. Limitations

 As a critical narrative review, this article is intrinsically vulnerable to selection and interpretive bias despite transparent searching, explicit eligibility criteria and critical appraisal.
 Direct access to several subscription bibliographic databases was unavailable, so the search relied on accessible scholarly indexes, DOI records, institutional repositories and authoritative web sources.
 English-language literature predominated, which may under-represent locally documented circular practices.
 The evidence base is heterogeneous in production system, geography, functional unit, technology maturity and outcome definition, precluding quantitative synthesis and limiting direct comparison.
-Many conclusions rely on modelling, reviews or short-duration studies rather than multi-year commercial evidence, and rapidly developing recovery technologies may have changed after the search end date.
+Many conclusions rely on modeling, reviews, or short-duration studies rather than multi-year commercial evidence, and rapidly developing recovery technologies may have changed after the search end date.
 Geographical concentration in Europe, China and other research-intensive regions also limits generalisability to diverse smallholder and informal livestock systems.

 Declaration of AI Use